 So, a straightforward explanation of the

 <wbr> tag in HTML stands for a work break.
-It doesn't mean it will break every time, but it will break every time it needs to.
+It doesn't mean it will break every time but every time it needs to.

-You might think, huh, but CSS can do this using
+You might think, but CSS can do this using

 word-break: break-all, and yes, that will work, but we will have zero control.